atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 3 Lynn Margulis/README.md

 3. **Team Tasks: Confounding Variables and Gender in Immune Responses (4:30 PM - 5:15 PM) 💬**

-### 3A: Do you control for gender, and how should you account for gender variability in a vaccine efficacy study?
+### 3A: How should you account for gender variability in a vaccine efficacy study?

 ## Hypothetical Study: Vaccine Efficacy in an Influenza Vaccine Trial
 > **Study Design:**